 $22 million awarded in medical malpractice lawsuit

-Posted on behalf of The Bell Law Firm, PLLC on Apr 02, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Apr 02, 2012 in Doctor Errors

 Millions of Americans suffer from the debilitating effects of migraine headaches.
 In an attempt to ease their suffering, some seek medical advice.
 While many doctors will prescribe medication to control migraines, others chose to take more extreme and dangerous measures.

 One middle-aged woman was recently awarded a settlement of $22 million dollars after a jury determined doctor negligence was responsible for her extreme injury.
 The woman sought medical advice to find relief from migraine headaches.
 Her doctor saw what he believed to be an abnormal vein in the woman's brain and ordered an angiogram, which was later deemed an unnecessary procedure, and the woman lapsed into a coma.